RED-USO/Cyber-Mastery/README.md

 * Next attach into your Ansible Container `sudo docker attach example_docker'
   * Ansible Container command prompt should look like this example: **`root@6160a9be360e`**
 * Run command `cd /etc/ansible/roles` to enter the roles directory and locate **filebeat-playbook.yml**
+  * The filebeat-playbook.yml should look similar to this:
 * To run the Playbook run command `ansible-playbook filebeat-playbook.yml`
 * Verify in kibana that it was successful
   * You should see something similar to this: